 While the evidence in support of delayed cord clamping increases, so does the evidence against immediate cord clamping, which can actually be detrimental to the baby.
-Research shows that clamping too soon disrupts the natural birth process and prematurely disconnects the baby from the placenta, which is still circulating blood to the newborn.
+Research shows that clamping too soon disrupts the natural birth process and

 Benefits of Delayed Clamping